bhserna/active_record_playground/README.md

 # Active Record Playground

-This is a simple template to be use to play with simple Active Record, when you don't need or don't want to create a full Rails app.
+This is a simple template to help you play with Active Record, when you don't need or don't want to create a full Rails app.

 It gives you a...